skip to main content

 contact@graubuenden.ch

-In individual cases, third parties may be responsible for processing personal data, or there may be joint responsibility with third parties.
+In individual cases, third parties may be responsible for the processing of personal data, or there may be joint responsibility with third parties.
+Upon request, we will gladly provide data subjects with information about the respective responsibility.

-We have the following Data Protection Officer or Data Protection Consultant as a point of contact for affected persons and authorities regarding inquiries related to data protection:
+We have the following data protection officer or data protection advisor as a point of contact for data subjects and authorities for inquiries related to data protection:

 Manuela Ruinatscha